Comprehensive SolidWorks training for newcomers, teaching key techniques for creating parametric parts and assemblies.

 Throughout the course you’ll learn tips for increasing your productivity with the tool.

 Expert SolidWorks trainers

 SolidWorks training is hosted by highly-experienced CAD experts from an engineering background.
 For further details, see Expert trainers.

 How will I learn?

 SolidWorks training is hands-on and practical.

 Our trainers teach the necessary theory then demonstrate techniques step-by-step.
-You then practice the techniques taught on a computer running SolidWorks.
+You then practice the techniques, with assistance from our trainer.

 There is plenty of time to ask questions, and you can keep all the files you create.